OSU-Sustainability-Office/energy-dashboard/documents/frontend/README.md

 3. `map/loadBuilding` dynamically registers a `building` module for each building and then calls `<loaded building module>/loadMeterGroup` to load each meter group before then calling the `<loaded building module>/buildDefaultBlocks` action.
 4. `building/loadMeterGroup` similarly to `loadBuilding` dynamically loads the corresponding MeterGroup module for the building and then calls the `<loaded metergroup module>/loadMeter` action to load each meter module.
 5. `metergroup/loadMeter` loads the meter module.
-6. The `building/buildDefaultBlocks` action gets called loading the 'blocks'  There is a block module generated for each meter group, and each block will load a chart.
+6. The `building/buildDefaultBlocks` action gets called loading the 'blocks'  There is a block module generated for each meter group, and each block will load an array of charts.

 Each building has a set of "blocks" which store the dataset (meter data) which we can display as a chart.